Bravco/warcraft-fishing-bot/README.md

-# World of Warcraft Fishing Bot
+# World of Warcraft 1st Audio-based Fishing Bot

 A World of Warcraft fishing bot programmed in Python.
 It uses the audio output of World of Warcraft window to automatically fish.